brand_logo

 A good reference letter compliments the candidate's personal statement.
 So, it is very crucial to read and skim through your student’s personal statement in order to understand their overall aspirations, challenges and reasons for picking a particular course.

-Accuracy and relevancy are essential, so make sure the reference you write exactly mirrors & reflects the student themselves and correlates to what they have written in their personal statement.
+Accuracy and relevance are essential, so ensure that the reference you write exactly mirrors & reflects the student themselves and correlates to what they have written in their personal statement.

 2. Show Evidence